ERROR.TYPE

 Notes 🔗

-ERROR.TYPE function can be especially helpful when working with large datasets or complex formulas where identifying and resolving errors promptly is essential for accurate analysis and decision-making.
+Use the ERROR.TYPE function to identify specific error types in your data.
+This can be useful when working with large datasets or complex formulas, helping you pinpoint and resolve errors for accurate analysis.

 Questions 🔗